Table of Contents Link to heading

 - Loads images (e.g., planet textures) using

-, binds to OpenGL texture slots. - Textures are applied to
+stb_image, binds to OpenGL texture slots. - Textures are applied to

-objects (e.g., sun, planets).
+TextureMaterialobjects (e.g., sun, planets).

 Shapes Link to heading

-: Generates vertices and indices for a cube (used for the skybox).getSphere()
+getCube(): Generates vertices and indices for a cube (used for the skybox).getSphere(): Generates a UV-sphere mesh with normals (used for planets).

 Renderer Link to heading

-: Clears color and depth buffers.
+draw(): Binds VAO/EBO/shader and issuesglDrawElements.clear(): Clears color and depth buffers.

 Camera Link to heading